Rockam/FastNoise-UE4-Wrapper/README.md

 ## Usage

+The most important part when compiling the wrapper into your UE4 project is replacing **PROJECT_API** on **FastNoiseWrapper.h** with your project's one.

 ### Blueprints

 The wrapper offers blueprint nodes for complete usage.
 The first step would be to create a variable of **FastNoiseWrapper** type, then setup it and finally getting a 2D/3D value of noise.
 Blueprint nodes can be seen below: